How Bicycle Helmets are Made

 EPS can be made in layers with different densities to tune impact management, permitting softer layers to crush in lesser impacts and harder layers to handle the really bad hits.
 In some cases the density is varied around vents or certain areas of the helmet to permit the helmet to meet impact standards while thinning the liner.

-Some other foams have begun to emerge in the bicycle helmet market, including Expanded PolyPropylene (EPP), Expanded Polyurethane (EPU or PU), rate-sensitive slow rebound foams and more.
+Some other foams are being used in the bicycle helmet market, including Expanded PolyPropylene (EPP), Expanded Polyurethane (EPU or PU), rate-sensitive slow rebound foams and more.
 We have a page up on that technology.
 Each type has different manufacturing techniques.

 ShellsThe shell for inexpensive helmets is just stamped PET (the material used for bottled water containers) or a similar plastic.
 It is usually glued onto the liner, then taped around the edge for appearance, although some use no glue and others have no tape.